cyberbotics/webots-doc/reference/spotlight.md

 attenuation.
 An `attenuation` value of `0` `0` `0` is identical to `1` `0` `0`.
 Attenuation values must be >= 0.0.

-Contrary to the VRML specifications, the `attenuation` and the `ambientIntensity` fields cannot be set simultaneously.
+Contrary to the VRML97 specifications, the `attenuation` and the `ambientIntensity` fields cannot be set simultaneously.

 %figure "Spot light"